 \subsubsection{Dedicated learning resources}

 The Midjourney community is on its way to becoming a cultural hub due to its attention to features that benefit the community as a whole.
 Midjourney has, for instance, introduced member profiles, exploratory maps, and information on style modifiers that help its members to explore and learn the craft of prompt engineering.
 Besides online communities, community members have created learning resources on prompt engineering.
 For instance, practitioners have created a number of resources for specific goals, such as style experimentation (e.g., \cite{DiscoDiffusionArtiststudies,artstudies}) and teaching prompt engineering (e.g., the DALL-E prompt book~\cite{dallepromptbook}).
-Some of these resources follow an approach similar to the systematic experimentation by \citeauthor{chilton} \cite{chilton}.
+Some of these resources follow an approach similar to the systematic experimentation by \citeauthor{chilton}~\cite{chilton}.
 For instance, practitioners have shared their experiments on artist names that may be used as style modifiers in input prompts.
 Such resources include, for instance, Remi Durant's artist studies (a list of artist names for generating images in a certain artistic style) \cite{artstudies} and Harmeet Gabha's list of Disco Diffusion modifiers \cite{disco-diffusion-modifiers}.
 Hub pages are another type of resource.
-Since not all Colab notebooks are indexed in search engines, hub pages were created in an effort to make the quickly growing field of text-based generative art discoverable.
+Since not all Colab notebooks are indexed in search engines, hub pages were created in an effort to make the quickly growing field of text-to-image generation discoverable.
 Hub pages act as indexes that provide collections of links to Colab notebooks.
-An example of a hub page is Lj Miranda's list of {VQGAN-CLIP} implementations~\cite{vqganlist}, pharmapsychotic's ``Tools and Resources for AI Art''~\cite{pharmapsychotic}, and Reddit user Wiskkey's ``List of Stable Diffusion systems'' \cite{wiskkey}.
+Examples of hub page are Lj Miranda's list of {VQGAN--CLIP} implementations~\cite{vqganlist}, pharmapsychotic's ``Tools and Resources for AI Art''~\cite{pharmapsychotic}, and Reddit user Wiskkey's ``List of Stable Diffusion systems'' \cite{wiskkey}.